sb-ncbr/SecStrAnnotator2/README.md

 Example usage:

-- Launch `rstudio` from this directory
+- Launch `rstudio` from the said directory
 - Set the path to your annotation data (DATADIR) in `sec_str_anatomy.R`
 - Modify the family-specific settings in `sec_str_anatomy_settings.R`
 - Run `sec_str_anatomy.R` line by line